noahehall/theBookOfNoah/0current/languages/shell/bash.md

 - bourne shell
   - original bourne shell was 1979 via the V7 Unix
-  - found in `/bin/sh` (but I think somewhere this is no longer shell, but some other version on new systems)
+  - found in `/bin/sh` (but I think somewhere this is no longer sh, but some other version on new systems)
 - POSIX standard: defines the `standard shell` language & behavior based on the System V Bourne SHell
 - Bash: by the Free Software Foundation; clone of the Bourne Shell written from scrach